 - TV Spot #3 (4K HDR – :33)

 - Japanese Souvenir Program Gallery (HD – 15:30)

 - Lobby Cards Gallery (HD – 30:01)

 - Behind-the-Scenes Gallery (HD – 39:02)

 - Video Gallery (HD – 20:01)

 - Easter Egg (HD – 1:51)

-As one of those longtime fans, I can honestly say that I never expected to see The Final Countdown released in 4K.
-So the fact that it’s here on Ultra HD is a minor miracle, made all the sweeter by the disc’s fine A/V quality and by the fact that it’s so comprehensive you can safely retire any previous version you may own.
+As a longtime fan, I can honestly say that I never expected to see The Final Countdown released in 4K.
+So the fact that it’s here on Ultra HD is a minor miracle, made all the sweeter by the disc’s fine A/V quality and by the fact that it’s so comprehensive (aside from the missing Blu-ray and CD) you can safely retire any previous version you may own.
 It’s abundantly clear that the team at Blue Underground loves this film as much as we do here at The Bits, and we salute them for it.
 Not even Mr. Einstein could do better!
 Highly recommended for fans.